UltraRossa/frontend-project-44/README.md

-The example of brain-even game: https://asciinema.org/a/dBsuVUb5k0LBKO2WcF6WPLCLC The example of brain-calc game: https://asciinema.org/a/ccs861kxbVSnZEmnxtSKqqiyo The example of brain-calc game: https://asciinema.org/a/kp7s37lrWu5LW91OclhkHw9pu
+The example of brain-even game: https://asciinema.org/a/dBsuVUb5k0LBKO2WcF6WPLCLC The example of brain-calc game: https://asciinema.org/a/ccs861kxbVSnZEmnxtSKqqiyo The example of brain-bcd game: https://asciinema.org/a/kp7s37lrWu5LW91OclhkHw9pu The example of brain-progression game: https://asciinema.org/a/WCL8xy8bj4qxXlldQZPMZDtlq